Learn about Connectors

 The local user interface

 While you should perform almost all tasks from the SaaS user interface, a local user interface is still available on the Connector.
-This interface is needed for a few tasks that need to be performed from the Connector itself:
+This interface is needed if you install the Connector in an environment that doesn’t have internet access, and for a few tasks that need to be performed from the Connector itself, instead of the SaaS interface:

 Installing a patch (you’ll typically work with NetApp personnel to install a patch)